 My background in languages makes it possible for me to work as a counsellor in English, Spanish and French.

-If you would like to hear how to protect yourself from the virus, tips on how to self-isolate and avoid the depression that this could spark, or general tips on how to face the storm that it is about to hit us, go to my BLOG and sign up for updates (right hand-side button).
+If you would like to hear how to protect yourself from the virus, tips for your self-isolation, including avoiding anxiety and depressive feelings, or other information that may be useful at this time, go to my BLOG and sign up for updates (right hand-side button).

 TRAUMA COUNSELLING IN EXETER

 Trauma can take many different shapes and forms.
 A car accident, divorce, the death of a loved one, an operation as a child, abusive or absent parents, or sexual assault are all examples of trauma.
 You might not remember what happened to you, but you experience panic attacks, anxiety, depression, addictive behaviours, eating disorders.
 They are all symptoms of trauma.

 You receive a shock in the past and your body reacts to triggers in the present as if facing the same danger now.
 The area of the brain that makes sense of things, giving meanings to your reality, is inactive during danger, directing all its energy to escaping dangers in order to survive.
 As a result, you may not remember what happened to you in the past, but you will remember thoughts, feelings or sensations (guilt, shame, anger, fear).
 Trauma counselling will help you become more aware of what is triggering you and differentiate what belongs to the present and the past.
 You will gain awareness of what is happening to you and take control over your reactions to your triggers.

 Trauma counselling can become an exercise of self-exploration and discovery, helping you to move forward in your life.